 Interested in structuring and scaling your cannabis business?
 Contact us today for expert guidance.

 Medical cannabis in Michigan was expanded upon in the summer of 2018 after the state approved eleven new measures for cannabis patients.
-But what’s the deal with the recreational side of things?
+But is pot legal in Michigan?

 This guide provides insight into some of the most common Michigan cannabis business questions we receive and clarifies how the Great Lake State’s cannabis industry will operate.
 If you have any questions about establishing, organizing, or scaling your cannabusiness in Michigan, we’re here for you.